ThisTeam404/Mobile-App/README.md

 # Installation Guide

-Step 1) Install Xcode on a macOS environment from the App Store </br>
+Step 1) Install Xcode (version 13.3.1 or later) on a macOS environment from the App Store </br>

 Step 2) Clone this code repository to any location on the system </br>